hgarcia/elixir-koans/README.md

 Inspired by the Ruby Koans, just start running the test files in order by name and fix the tests from top to bottom.

-Lot's of the examples are coming from the excelent book by Dave Thomas Programming Elixir, you should get a copy.
+Lot's of the examples are coming from the excellent book by Dave Thomas Programming Elixir, you should get a copy.

 ## Getting started